marshudi/WorldUniversityRankings/readme.md

 In this project, we've performed a comprehensive analysis of the World University Rankings dataset.
 The analysis comprises several key steps:

-1. **Data Import and Setup**: We started by importing the dataset (`data.csv`) and essential libraries for data analysis.
+1. **Data Import and Setup**: We started by importing the dataset (`WorldUniversityRankings.csv`) and essential libraries for data analysis.
 Key libraries used include Pandas for data manipulation, NumPy for numerical operations, and scikit-learn for machine learning-related metrics.

 2. **Data Preprocessing**: We conducted data preprocessing to address issues such as missing values and outliers.
 This step ensures that the data is clean and suitable for analysis.